Deviation Inequalities for R\'{e}nyi Divergence Estimators via Variational Expression: Main Results

 where $v_{M,\alpha,a}=\frac{\alpha M^{2|\alpha-1|}}{\abs{\alpha-1}}\left(1+(\abs{\alpha-1}\log M)^{\frac a2}\right)+ M^{2\alpha}\big(1+(\alpha\log M )^a\big)$. \end{enumerate} \end{theorem} The proof of Theorem \ref{Thm:devineqren} is given in Section \ref{Sec:Thm:devineqren-proof} and relies on an application of Talagrand's concentration inequality for uniformly bounded function class.

-We note that neural classes $\cG$ such that $\bar \cP_{M,\rho}(\cG,\delta)$ contains non-trivial sets of distributions are known (see e.g., \cite{Barron_1993,Klusowski-2018,YAROTSKY-2017,Dennis-2021}).
-For instance, it is known that the class of shallow neural nets $\cG_k$ with width $k$, bounded parameters and ReLU or sigmoid activation can approximate certain smooth class of functions uniformly on compact sets up to an error of $O\big(d^{1/2}k^{-1/2}\big)$ \cite[Theorem 8]{sreekumar2021neural}.
+We note that neural classes $\cG$ such that $\bar \cP_{M,\rho}(\cG,\delta)$ contains non-trivial sets of distributions are known.
+For instance, the class of shallow neural nets $\cG_k$ with width $k$, bounded parameters and ReLU or sigmoid activation can approximate certain smooth class of functions uniformly on compact sets up to an error of $O\big(d^{1/2}k^{-1/2}\big)$\cite{Barron_1993,Klusowski-2018,sreekumar2021neural} (see also \cite{YAROTSKY-2017,Schmidt-Hieber-2020,Dennis-2021} for some deep neural net approximation results).
 Moreover, $\cG_k$ also satisfies \eqref{eq:coveringbnd} for $\beta >d/2$ (see proof of \cite[Theorem 3]{sreekumar2021neural}).
 Further, sufficient primitive conditions on the class of distributions $(\mu,\nu)$ such that $f^{\star}_{\mu,\nu}$ belongs to this smooth class was also derived \cite[Proposition 9]{sreekumar2021neural}.
 These results implies that $\cP_{M,\rho} \big(\cG_k,c \mspace{2 mu} d^{1/2}k^{-1/2}\big)$, for an appropriate constant $c$, contains finite discrete distributions and smooth compactly supported continuous distributions with bounded ratios of densities over appropriate parameter ranges.